3a1b2c3/seeingSpace/README.md

 Also called **Differentiable Rendering** it promises to close the loop between computer vision and graphics.

 ## Important concepts
+ * *DeepMPI*<a name="deepmpi">
+ * *Light field* is a mathematical function of one or more variables whose range is a set of multidimensional vectors that describe the **amount of light flowing in every direction through every point in space***
- * Radiance<a name="radiance"> The radiance represents the ray strength, measuring the combined angular and spatial power densities.
+ * *Radiance*<a name="radiance"> represents the ray strength, measuring the combined angular and spatial power densities.
 Radiance can be used to indicate how much of the power emitted by the light source that is reflected, transmitted or absorbed by a surface will be captured by a camera facing that surface from a specified angle of view.

 ## Recommended reading